-Name, Age, Principal Occupation or Position, Other Directorships Since TO BE ELECTED AS DIRECTORS FOR TERMS ENDING 2001: William A. Peck, M.D., 64 Executive Vice Chancellor for Medical Affairs and Dean of the School of Medicine of Washington University since 1989.
+Name, Age, Principal Occupation or Position, Other Directorships Director Since TO BE ELECTED AS DIRECTORS FOR TERMS ENDING 2001: William A. Peck, M.D., 64 Executive Vice Chancellor for Medical Affairs and Dean of the School of Medicine of Washington University since 1989.
 From 1976 to 1989, he was Physician in Chief of The Jewish Hospital of St. Louis.
-He is also a director of Allied Health Care Products, Inc., Angelica, Hologic, Inc., and Magna Bancorp, Inc. 1993 William P. Stiritz, 63 Chief Executive Officer, President and Chairman of Agribrands International, Inc., which is in the animal feeds and agricultural products business, since the company was spun-off from Ralston Purina Company ("Ralston") on April 1, 1998.
+He is also a director of Allied Healthcare Products, Inc., Angelica Corporation, Hologic, Inc., and Magna Group, Inc. 1993 William P. Stiritz, 63 Chief Executive Officer, President and Chairman of Agribrands International, Inc., which is in the animal feeds and agricultural products business, since the company was spun-off from Ralston Purina Company ("Ralston") on April 1, 1998.
 He was CEO and President of Ralston from 1982 until 1997 and held various other positions with Ralston since 1963.
 He is Chairman of the Board of Ralston and Ralcorp Holdings, Inc. and is a director of Angelica Corporation, Ball Corporation, GenAmerica Corporation, General American Life Insurance Company, General American Mutual Holding Company, The May Department Stores Company, and Vail Resorts, Inc. 1993 A. Greig Woodring, 46 President and Chief Executive Officer of the Company.
 As President and CEO of the Company, Mr. Woodring is also an executive officer of General American Life Insurance Company ("General American").
 He has headed General American's reinsurance business since 1986.
 He also serves as a director and officer of a number of subsidiaries of the Company and General American.
 1993 TO CONTINUE IN OFFICE UNTIL 1999: J. Cliff Eason, 50 President-SBC International Operations of SBC Communications, Inc. since March 1998.
 Prior to that he served as President and CEO of Southwestern Bell Telephone Company since February 1996.
 Mr. Eason was President and CEO of Southwestern Bell Communications, Inc. ("SBC") from July 1995 through January 1996; President of Network Services of Southwestern Bell Telephone Company from July 1993 through June 1995; and President of Southwestern Bell Telephone Company of the Midwest from 1992 to 1993.
-He held various other positions with SBC and its subsidiaries prior to 1992, including President of 1993
+He held various other positions with SBC and its subsidiaries prior to 1992, including President of SBC Communications, Inc. from 1991 to 1992.
+1993 subsidiary, Conning Asset Management Company, a registered investment advisor.
+Conning Corporation is a majority-owned subsidiary of General American Life Insurance Company ("General American").
+He served as Executive Vice President of Investments for General American from 1991 to January 1997 and as Treasurer from 1991 to 1995.
+From 1984 to 1991, he served as Vice President of General American.
+He is Treasurer of General American Capital Company, a registered investment company.